 See Related: Proven Ways to Get Free Hotel Rooms

 11. Snap pics at Roosevelt Arch

 The North Entrance of Yellowstone National Park is through the Roosevelt Arch.
-The arch was designed by Robert Reamer and built-in 1903.
-It is named for the champion of America’s national parks; President Theodore Roosevelt.
+Robert Reamer and built-in 1903 designed the arch.
+It is named for the champion of America’s national parks, President Theodore Roosevelt.
 The archway is 50 feet high and 45 feet wide.

 If you plan on arriving in the Mammoth Hot Springs area from Bozeman, you’ll inevitably drive through Gardiner and the Roosevelt Arch to enter Yellowstone Park itself.
 Snap a photo with it before you enter!

 See Related: A 5-Day Yellowstone Itinerary You’ll Want to Copy

 12. Visit historic Fort Yellowstone

 If you’re looking to explore the history of Yellowstone within the Mammoth area, the historic Fort Yellowstone is the perfect place to start.

 This fort was built in 1872 and served as the headquarters for the U.S. Army’s efforts to protect the park from poachers and vandals before control was transferred to the National Park Service in 1918.